01 – Greece becomes the 10th member of the Common Market (EEC).

 05 – The Mets beat the Yankees 4-1 in the 16th and final Mayor’s Trophy Game, New York City.

-05 – IRA prisoner Bobby Sands dies in the Maze prison, Belfast, after 65 days on a hunger strike.
+05 – Provisional IRA terrorist Bobby Sands dies in the Maze prison, Belfast, after 65 days on a hunger strike.
 He had served five years of a 14-year sentence for firearms possession.

 06 – USAF plane, a satellite-tracking EC135, explodes and crashes in western Maryland, killing all 21 crew members aboard.

 06 – Freighter and ferry collide near Statue of Liberty, NY.

 09 – Muhammad Ali donates $400,000 reward for arrest and conviction of Atlanta child killer.